Shutdown In IIOJK On Afzal Gurus Martyrdom Anniversary - UrduPoint

 Shutdown In IIOJK On Afzal Guru's Martyrdom Anniversary

-Complete shutdown was observed in Indian illegally occupied Jammu and Kashmir on Wednesday (today) to mark the 9th martyrdom anniversary of Kashmiri son of the soil, Muhammad Afzal Guru
+In Indian illegally occupied Jammu and Kashmir, complete shutdown was observed on Wednesday, to mark the 9th martyrdom anniversary of Kashmiri son of the soil, Muhammad Afzal Guru

-ISLAMABAD, Feb 9 (UrduPoint / Pakistan Point News - 9th Feb, 2022 ) :Complete shutdown was observed in Indian illegally occupied Jammu and Kashmir on Wednesday (today) to mark the 9th martyrdom anniversary of Kashmiri son of the soil, Muhammad Afzal Guru.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Feb, 2022 ) :In Indian illegally occupied Jammu and Kashmir, complete shutdown was observed on Wednesday, to mark the 9th martyrdom anniversary of Kashmiri son of the soil, Muhammad Afzal Guru.

 According to Kashmir Media Service, call for the shutdown has been given by the illegally detained All Parties Hurriyat Conference Chairman, Masarrat Aalam Butt, Mirwaiz Umar Farooq and Jammu and Kashmir Liberation Front.